seananderson/seananderson.ca/_posts/2014-04-16-citations.md

 published: true
 ---

 I wrote the following notes for a graduate student publishing workshop at Simon Fraser University organized by [Amanda Kissel](https://twitter.com/AKissecol).
-The accompanying slides are [here](https://dl.dropboxusercontent.com/u/254940/seananderson.ca/citations.pdf), although the notes are probably more useful than the slides on their own.

 # When to cite